leafo/lapis/docs/moon_getting_started.md

 > Don't forget to compile the `.moon` files.
 You can watch the current
 > directory and compile automatically with `moonc -w`.

+You might be asking what's the difference between the two files.
+The contents of `web.moon` are executed for every request.
+The contents of `my_app.moon` are only executed once per worker that starts.
+This is because of how Lua's `require` function works, when loading a module the result is cached.
+On subsequent loads only the cache needs to be returned.

 ## Lapis Applications